 As from January 2020, the RKC had ceased to be a non-profit entity, and had opted to become a professional martial arts institution.

-Furthermore, "Iaido", the art of drawing and cutting with a sword, was added as an additional Japanese swords-based martial art that is offered at the RKC.
+In 2020, "Iaido", the art of drawing and cutting with a sword, and "Jodo", the art of the short staff, was added as additional Japanese sword-related martial art that was offered at the RKC.

 Tony Hughes Sensei is the founding member of the San Kawa Kendo Dojo (SKKD) of which the founding members of the RKC were past students of.